Abstract Binding Tree (ABT) Nodes¶

 Let Binding¶

-is assigned an optional expression e1
+Represents a let binding where var is assigned an optional expression e1.

 Assignment¶

-Represents an assignment of e1
+Represents an assignment of e1 to var.

 Variable Reference¶